Reviewed by: MyTaxRebate Team on 10 Mar 2026 | Authority: s.865 TCA 1997

 Almost all PAYE workers in Ireland are entitled to claim a refund at some point, particularly if any of the following apply: they changed jobs during the year, they worked for part of the year only, they did not use all of their allocated tax credits, they incurred qualifying expenses (medical, dental, or employment-related) that were not claimed, they worked from home and did not claim the e-worker relief, or they had more than one employer in a tax year.
 Pensioners, part-time workers, and workers who became unemployed mid-year are also frequently owed refunds.

 The entitlement under s.865 TCA 1997 applies regardless of whether you knew about it.
-Missing a refund claim does not mean you have waived the right — it simply means the clock is running on the four-year window.
+Missing a refund claim does not mean you have waived the right - it means the clock is still running on the four-year window.
 In 2025, the oldest year you can still claim is 2022.
 Claims for 2021 and earlier are time-barred.

 The Most Common Reasons for a Tax Refund